18 pointsby yanis_t18 days ago13 comments

 There are tons of fascinating books, way too many to list.

-• vunderbaan hour ago
+• vunderba17 days ago

 Second the recommendation for "Moonwalking with Einstein."
 Ed Cooke (the memory coach and world memory champion featured prominently in the book) is also a really nice chap.